Lhamad/TheInternationPepperSociety/README.txt

-Please start with the pepper frontpage.html.
+Please start with the pepperfrontpage.html.

 Features I used: